 It's not always about the bike.
 For rest days, lazy days, and for non-cycling pals or significant others, Kirkcudbright offers wonderful things to do; cafes, river walks, and antique shops to browse.
-If you want things a bit more organized, options include cooking school, archaeology digs, or distillery tours.
+If you want things a bit more organized, options include a cooking school, archaeology digs, or distillery tours.
 There is always another castle or garden to visit or perhaps even a spa treatment.
+Just ask!

 We offer other bike tours in Scotland of course!

 Castle Douglas is a historic market town that sits on the old military road linking Scotland with Ireland.
 It is described as the “Food Town” and gives you a feeling of having stepped back to the time of Ma and Pa shops.
 There are three high-quality butchers, two bike shops, and more than enough excellent cafes along with antique and craft shops.
 This is a town where the locals come to shop or sell their sheep or cows.
 Bustling would be how to describe it.

 A wonderful rolling landscape with the coastline just a short ride away makes this a perfect place or a few days of cycling.
 Loops down to Sweetheart Abbey and back along the coast or inland to New Galloway and the delights of Smitty Tearoom.